Image of the C&O for Progress monogram A graphic image of the words C&O Piedmont Subdivision

 The Hotels

 This is the Exchange Hotel as it appears today.
 It provided a resting place for C&O passengers throughout much of its existence and served as a hospital during the Civil War.
 Today it is a museum.
-(1998 photo)
+(1998 photo by Larry Z. Daily)

 Magnolia House was built as a hotel in 1871 and opened in 1872.
 It was bought by James Keegan in 1885 and was converted to residence.
 It stands very close by the tracks, near the location of G cabin (to the left in the photo).
-(Top - 1997, Jerry Simonoff photo, used with permission.
-Bottom - 1999, Larry Z. Daily)
+(1997 photo by Jerry Simonoff.
+Used with permission.)

 The Mill